Events Meet Phase-Shifting Digital Holography: Practical Acquisition, Theory, and Algorithms: Introduction

 Wavefront reconstruction is a fundamental problem in optics that has attracted significant attention across diverse applications~\cite{Gigan:22}.
 In light of the physical limitations of sensors, various optical and computational methods~\cite{Goodman:67,Fienup:82,Streibl:84,Platt:01} have been developed to reconstruct complex wavefronts from constrained data.
 Among these, we focus on digital holography~\cite{Goodman:67}, which captures intensity frames as holograms via an interferometric measurement.
 Due to the large pixel size of sensors, interference fringe spacing should be as large as possible to avoid aliasing noise.
 While in-line holography has the capability of maximizing the fringe spacing, it suffers from zero-order and twin images~\cite{Stoykova:14} in the reconstructed wavefronts.

 Phase-shifting digital holography~(PSDH)~\cite{Yamaguchi:97} is one of the methods for eliminating the unwanted images.
 Figure~\ref{fig:psdh} shows a schematic illustration of PSDH.
 A phase shifter modulates the global phase of the reference beam and an image sensor records a hologram, which is the intensity of interference fringes formed between the reference and object beams.
 Figure~\ref{fig:tc_a} shows a timing chart of acquisition.
 In PSDH, recording a hologram for each shifting value is essential, but it is highly time-consuming.
-Parallel digital holography~\cite{Awatsuji:04,Tahara:10} can resolve this temporal issue by spatially multiplexing holograms in a single frame.
+Parallel digital holography~\cite{Awatsuji:04,Awatsuji:06,Tahara:10} can resolve this temporal issue by spatially multiplexing holograms in a single frame.
 However, the parallel methods sacrifice the spatial resolution of holograms, thereby degrading the quality of the reconstructed wavefronts.

 To address the temporal issue without sacrificing the spatial resolution, we introduce a novel PSDH method leveraging a hybrid event-based vision sensor~(EVS)~\cite{Lichtsteiner:08}, which can record absolute intensity frames and relative intensity changes, i.e., events, in a logarithmic scale.
-The key idea of our method is the phase shift of the reference beam during a single exposure\footnote{A similar idea was effective for light field imaging with a coded aperture~\cite{Habuchi:24}.}, as illustrated in Fig.~\ref{fig:tc_b}.
+The key idea of our method is the phase shift of the reference beam during a single exposure, as illustrated in Fig.~\ref{fig:tc_b}.
 The hybrid EVS records a hologram blurred by the phase shift, together with the events corresponding to blur variations.
 We present a closed-form representation of the object wavefront in a noiseless setup, which can be computed from the blurred hologram and events.
 We also propose an optimization-based method to stabilize the wavefront reconstruction.
 The experimental results demonstrate that our method achieves a reconstruction quality comparable to that of a conventional PSDH method while enhancing the acquisition efficiency.

+\textbf{Remark~1.} Our method requires a hybrid EVS, whose cost and availability are currently more limited than those of conventional image sensors.
+In addition, the relatively large pixel size of current EVS devices can limit the accurate recording of interference fringes, which poses a challenge for holographic recording.
+Therefore, this work is positioned as a proof-of-concept study that demonstrates the feasibility of reducing the acquisition time in PSDH using event-based sensing.